alandtse/tesla/README.md

 Note: This integration will wake up your vehicle(s) during installation.

-## Tesla Fleet API Proxy (experimental)
+## Tesla Fleet API Proxy

+Tesla has [deprecated](https://developer.tesla.com/docs/fleet-api) the Owner API for _most_ vehicles in favor of a new Fleet API with end-to-end encryption.
+You'll know you're affected if you see this error in the log:

+> [teslajsonpy.connection] 403: {"response":null,"error":"Tesla Vehicle Command Protocol required, please refer to the documentation here: https://developer.tesla.com/docs/fleet-api#2023-10-09-rest-api-vehicle-commands-endpoint-deprecation-warning","error_description":""}

-Tesla has [deprecated](https://developer.tesla.com/docs/fleet-api) the Owner API for modern vehicles.
-If your vehicle is affected by this change, you can install the [Tesla HTTP Proxy](https://github.com/llamafilm/tesla-http-proxy-addon) add-on and configure this component to use it.
-This requires a complex setup; see the add-on documentation for details.
-After configuring the add-on, provide your Client ID, Proxy URL, and SSL certificate path here.
-Proxy URL will be internal to Home Assistant docker network, similar to `https://addon-xxxxxxxx-tesla-http-proxy` and recommended certificate path is `/share/tesla/selfsigned.pem`.
+If your vehicle is affected by this, you'll need to install the [Tesla HTTP Proxy](https://github.com/llamafilm/tesla-http-proxy-addon) add-on and configure this component to use it.
+This requires a complex setup; see [here](https://github.com/llamafilm/tesla-http-proxy-addon/blob/main/tesla_http_proxy/DOCS.md) for details.
+After configuring the add-on, tick the box for "Fleet API Proxy" in this component, and the config flow will autofill your Client ID, Proxy URL, and SSL certificate.

 <!---->